dovecot/documentation/docs/core/config/shared_mailboxes.md

 See [[setting,acl_sharing_map]] for plugin setting information.

-You could use any dictionary backend, including SQL or Cassandra, but a simple flat file should work pretty well too:
+You could use any dictionary driver, including SQL or Cassandra, but a simple flat file should work pretty well too:

 ```[dovecot.conf]